 “I see it as a blessing in disguise because I was never put on a bottled nutrient.
-I was told from the beginning that you can make all your own,” said Simkins, CEO and chief cultivator at Sacred Flower Farms, a combination outdoor and greenhouse grow with about 1,400 plants amounting to about 20,000 square feet of canopy.
+I was told from the beginning that you can make all your own,” said Simpkins, CEO and chief cultivator at Sacred Flower Farms, a combination outdoor and greenhouse grow with about 1,400 plants amounting to about 20,000 square feet of canopy.

 The cultivation facility also is close to being a closed-loop grow, where almost all the inputs – including nutrient mixes, soil additives and pesticides – are grown onsite.

-Simkins is among a breed of cannabis farmers who shun synthetic nutrients in favor of organic nutrients and enriched soils.
+Simpkins is among a breed of cannabis farmers who shun synthetic nutrients in favor of organic nutrients and enriched soils.
 For nutrients, they rely on diverse mediums, including fish and worm excrement, lobster and crab shells, kelp and alfalfa, plant ferments and compost teas.
 They swear that using natural instead of synthetic nutrients results in better cannabis.

 Ted Grillo, president of Ocean State Cultivation Center, a licensed medical cannabis wholesaler in Warwick, Rhode Island, agreed.